scottcain/seqpanel/lib/README.md

   matter if base versus interbase coordinates are used)
 - the name of the gene and transcript (only need for GenericSeqPanel) for which the highlighted fasta is required
-- the "mode" of highlighting required (more on that below)
+- the "mode" of highlighting required (more on that below, and also only required by GenericSeqPanel)

 ### More usage details